 However, letters are a more "official" approach and can be used to document your attempts to locate the person when you are having difficulty finding him or her.

-No matter how you start your search, be sure to record dates and to whom you spoke with.
-(It is not necessary to make all of the contacts on this list, but do especially try the ones that may respond.)
+No matter how you start your search, be sure to record dates and whom you spoke with.
+(It is not necessary to contact all of the people on this list, but do especially try the ones that may be closes to the person you are seeking.)
 Use this Tracking Log to document your efforts.

 Then try the U.S. mail

-If you know a recent address of the person you are seeking (within one year), you may be able to locate them if they have left a forwarding address.
-To try this approach, address a letter as usual to the address you have.
+If you know a recent (within one year) address of the person you are seeking, you may be able to locate them if they have left a forwarding address.
+To try this approach, address a letter to the most recent address you have.
 Add the phrase “ADDRESS CORRECTION REQUESTED / DO NOT FORWARD” to the front of the envelope.
 If the post office has a forwarding address, they will place a correction label on the envelope and return it to you.

 If you are afraid the person you are looking for may get your address from the return address, you can use “General Delivery” to avoid this.
 In the return address location write your name as usual, but where you normally place your street address, write “General Delivery.”
 Under that write, your city, state and zip code as normal.
 The letter will be returned to your Post Office and must be picked up by you within 30 days.
 There will be no way to figure out your exact address from the letter but if you are listed in the phone book, they will have the town in which you live.
 The U.S. Post Office’s description of “General Delivery.”